 While you can use solvents like acetone and alcohol to thin out resin, they aren’t without risk.
 Besides being flammable, they can keep your resin from curing if you use too much.

-If you have other questions besides why is my resin thick, I want to help!
+Do you have MORE questions besides why is my resin thick?

-I wrote the book, Resin Fundamentals, to take resin beginners from confused to confident in only and afternoon.
-I’ve condensed my fifteen years of experience into the essential details you need to know to have resin success, starting on day one.
-Buy the ebook now and receive an email download link in minutes.
+I wrote the ebook, Resin Fundamentals, to take resin beginners from confused to confident in only an afternoon.
+I’ve condensed my sixteen years of experience into the essential details you need to know to have resin success, starting on day one.
+Buy the PDF book now and receive an email download link in minutes.